The One Piece of Advice Every Business Owner Needs to Hear

 So how do you begin to build a team that will enable your ecommerce business to thrive?

-The Secrets to Hiring a Great Team
+The Secrets to hiring a great team

 Always ask people to fill out an application form

-From personal experience, Matt knows if you ask for a CV and a covering letter, you can get upwards of 400 applications for a job.
+If you ask for a CV and a covering letter, you can get upwards of 400 applications for a job.
 Even if the covering letter is personal to the job, you still won’t get much of a feel of the person applying, and how they might fit in with your company.
 And you will have the unenviable task of sifting through 400 applications to shortlist.
 This kind of recruitment will lead to shortlisting on the basis of skills and experience.
 Which won’t always make that team member a great fit.

 Use your company’s language